 You could, for example, keep track of the version of THEOplayer or the deploy date by using different directories:

-Note: for HLS, we use worker files.
-These worker files are present in the player directory, but you don't need to link to them in the webpage as they are dynamically called through the player. (e.g. THEOplayer.e.js) The downside of adding a variable at the end of the filename is that these worker files won't get this variable and therefore may still be cached.
+The downside of adding a variable at the end of the filename is that these worker files will not get this variable and therefore may still be cached, resulting in a

-Such variable may also be generated so that it varies at each call, thus requesting the server version of the file each time (and ignoring the cached version).
+You can make sure that the variable is a different one for each call, thus requesting the server version of the file each time (and ignoring the cached version).